 - Baking Dish, Spoon

 - Book: Bartholomew and the Oobleck by Dr. Seuss

 Oobleck is a combination of two cups of corn starch and one cup of water.
 You will want to keep additional cornstarch on hand if you need to thicken the mixture.
-Generally, the oobleck recipe is a ratio of 1:1, so one cup of water and one cup of cornstarch, but I will often add an additional 1/2 cup of cornstarch.
+Generally, the oobleck recipe is a ratio of 1:2, so one cup of water and two cups of cornstarch.